dawaltconley/cfn-static-website/docs/netlify-cms-deployment.md

 ### NetlifyStackName

+Name of the stack exporting a Rest API ID for a self-hosted Netlify CMS.

 Type: String
-Description: Name of the stack exporting a Rest API ID for a self-hosted Netlify CMS.
 Default: NetlifyCMSAuth

 ## Resources